Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 #### Blessing of Dambala

-Once per long rest you can use an action to shapeshift into a Giant Constrictor Snake (see Basic Rules or Monster Manual for statistics) for up to an hour.
-You gain 60 temporary hit points and once you lose those you turn back.
-You can also turn back by using an action.
+Once per long rest you can use an action to shift shape into a Giant Constrictor Snake (see Basic Rules or Monster Manual for statistics) for up to an hour.
+You gain 60 temporary hit points and once you no longer have any temporary hit points you shift back.
+You can also use an action to shift back.

 #### Blessing of Kimbul